 Not only are consumers moving away from traditional cable subscription models; they are far less captivated by TV ads than they have been in the past.
 Today, viewers can easily move their attention from a TV to a mobile device during a commercial break, and far too often, broadcast ads are irrelevant to the audiences they reach.

 These realities are part of the reason why advertisers are throwing their budgets into digital.
-According to eMarketer, in 2017, TV ad spending will total $72.01 billion, while digital will reach $77.37 billion, eclipsing TV for the first time.
+According to eMarketer, by 2022, TV’s share of the ad market will fall below 25% of total US ad spending.
 And as marketers spend more on digital, proving ROAS will grow in importance, furthering the emphasis on addressable strategies that drive proven results.